-The Devon Investment Funds are governed by the Trust Deed dated 30 September 2016 and are invested in accordance with the Statement of Investment Policy and Objectives (SIPO) dated 1 September 2022, The Funds are established within a managed investment scheme under the FMC Act, Scheme number SCH10753 (Scheme).
+The Devon Investment Funds are governed by the Trust Deed dated 30 September 2016 and are invested in accordance with the Statement of Investment Policy and Objectives (SIPO) dated 10 December 2024 and Artesian Green and Sustainable Bond Fund (NZD) SIPO dated 10 December 2024, The Funds are established within a managed investment scheme under the FMC Act, Scheme number SCH10753 (Scheme).

-At the date of this Document, the Scheme comprises of eight investment Funds, as described in the Devon PDS.
+At the date of this Document, the Scheme comprises of nine investment Funds, as described in the Devon PDS and Artesian Green and Sustainable Bond Fund (NZD) PDS.